 depicting the mysteries of the life of Blessed Virgin Mary, a shrine became a place of pilgrimage for locals and visitors to the island.

-On the feast of St. James (July 25) “The Protector of Cara”, morning rituals are being held by locals gathering their boats for blessings in the Ćaviča bay and later the statue of Our Lady of Čara field is carried through the church procession.
-On the same day, towards the evening there is the main annual sword dance performed by “Kumpanija Cara”.
+On the feast of St. James (July 25) “The Protector of Čara”, locals have their morning rituals of gathering their boats for blessings in the Ćaviča Bay and therefore the statue of Our Lady of Čara field is carried through the church procession.
+In addition, towards the evening there is the main annual sword dance performed by “Kumpanija Čara”.

 The main altar of the church is characterized by the outstanding Italian Renaissance artist Leandro Bassano “Doubting Tomas” of the late 16th century.
 In the Church square of St. Peter grows the oldest cypress tree for which is believed to be around 500 years old.
 In 1825. the cypress tree was legally protected and is considered the oldest tree on the island of Korčula.